 Figure 10.7.3-1: MC IOPS notification procedure

-1. An IOPS mode of operation is active and the MC service communication is handled by the IOPS MC connectivity function.
+1. An IOPS mode of operation is active, and the MC service communication is handled by the IOPS MC connectivity function.
 The MC service client 1 is registered to the IOPS MC connectivity function.

 2. The MC service client 1 moves out of the coverage of the IOPS MC system and registers to the primary MC service server.